 Property fund: You can also invest in property indirectly through a property fund.
 If the fund performs it will provide you with an income in the form of dividends, or rental income, depending on the type of fund, and capital growth when you come to sell.

 If you invest in a property fund you have exposure to property without the need for any work on your part.
 The fund will be managed by a fund manager.
-By contrast, if you own a buy-to-let property you will have ongoing involvement with letting agents and tenants, and a property development may require you to either project manage the development or undertake some of the renovations yourself.
+By contrast, if you own a buy-to-let property you will have ongoing involvement with letting agents and tenants, and a property development may require you to either project manage the development or undertake some renovations yourself.
 In short, if you buy a property, it is a "hands-on" investment that typically requires active involvement from the investor.

 Property funds have the advantage of ready-made diversification built in, which, depending on the mix of the fund, can lower the risk when compared with a direct property investment.
 With a fund you also have the choice of investing in shares held in property-related companies, or in bricks and mortar.

 There is one important aspect of direct property investment that sets it apart from an indirect investment, and makes it an attractive option for investors - the fact that you don't need to find funds to cover 100% of the property value to be able to purchase.
-Typically you only invest a portion of the funds and the balance can be borrowed as a mortgage.
+Typically, you only invest a portion of the funds and the balance can be borrowed as a mortgage.

 However, if the value of the property goes up, you benefit from the increase in its total value even though you have only paid for a portion of the property.
 This gives you the potential for high returns.